kcl-lang/kpm/research/README.md

 3. Replacement: Allows substituting a module with another one, altering the module graph to accommodate different dependencies.

-4. Exclusion: Removes specific versions of a module from consideration during dependency resolution.
-It's specified in the go.mod file of the main module, redirecting requirements to the next higher version.
+4. Exclusion: Removes specific versions of a module from consideration during dependency resolution,redirecting requirements to the next higher version.

 5. Upgrades: Updates modules to newer versions, potentially adding or removing indirect dependencies.